 Lagaan: Once Upon a Time in India

 Lagaan is a famous Bollywood movie shot in the context of Indians under British rule.
-It showcases the hardship and struggle that Indians faced during that era.
-This movies is partially based on the actual events, where people had to pay handsome taxes (called “Lagaan” in Hindi Language) to Britishers, or else they will face punishments from their officials.
+It showcases the hardship and struggles that Indians faced during that era.
+This movie is partially based on the actual events, where people had to pay handsome taxes (called “Lagaan” in the Hindi Language) to Britishers, or else they will face punishments from their officials.

-This movie stars one of the famous Bollywood actors, Amir Khan (Playing character of Bhuvan) as the movies protagonist.
-In the movie, he accept the challenge to play a game of cricket with British officials.
-Which if he win, will settle the unprecedented land tax for which they were protesting.
-The whole movies is around him making a team, learning the game, and winning it, providing drama, music, struggles, and tons of emotions at the same time.
+This movie stars one of the famous Bollywood actors, Amir Khan (Playing the character of Bhuvan) as the movie’s protagonist.
+In the movie, he accepts the challenge to play a game of cricket with British officials.
+If he wins, will settle the unprecedented land tax for which they were protesting.
+The whole movie is around him making a team, learning the game, and winning it, providing drama, music, struggles, and tons of emotions at the same time.

 With a rating of 8.1 on IMDB, it can be an excellent movie to understand the cruelty of British colonialism.
 However, the movie balances it out with funny and witty scenes and many stereotypical statements.
 Considering this, the film is one of the best movies depicting slavery during British rule in India.